Conserving and Connecting Natural Landscapes in Northwest Arkansas for Water Quality, People and Wildlife

 Northwest Arkansas Regional Planning Commission administers the NWA Open Space Plan for Benton and Washington counties.
 The Plan prioritizes important areas for conservation in these two counties.
 The land trust partners with the Planning Commission and other Open Space leaders to implement the permanent protection of key parcels identified in the Plan.

-Support from the Walton Family Foundation, Beaver Water District, and other partners enable the land trust to pursue these and other important conservation goals that benefit the entire region.
+Support from the Walton Family Foundation, Land Trust Alliance, and other major donors further enables the land trust to pursue these and other conservation goals that benefit the entire region.